![]() |

 Submitted paper: b: Nonsubsampled Directional Filter Bank (NSDFB) The directional filter bank of Bamberger and Smith [14] is constructed by combining critically-sampled two-channel fan filter banks and resampling operations.
 The result is a tree-structured filter bank that splits the 2-D frequency plane into directional wedges.
 A shift-invariant directional expansion is obtained with a nonsubsampled DFB (NSDFB).
 The NSDFB is constructed by eliminating the downsamplers and upsamplers in the DFB.
 This is done by switching off the downsamplers/upsamplers in each two-channel filter bank in the DFB tree structure and upsampling the filters accordingly.
 This results in a tree composed of two-channel Nonsubsampled Filter Banks (NSFB).
 Fig. 3 illustrates a four channel decomposition.

 But i am very unfair: the reference list was quite different.
-Interestingly, to the genuine honesty of the (submitting) authors, the partly copied paper EVEN cited the original paper: A. L. Cunha, J. Zhou, M. N. Do.
+Interestingly, to the genuine honesty of the (submitting) authors, the partly copied paper EVEN cited the original paper: Arthur L. Cunha, Jianping Zhou, Minh N. Do.
 The nonsubsampled contourlet transform: Theory, design, and applications.
 IEEE Trans. on Image processing, 2006, 15(10): 3089-3101.
+The paper was subsequently rejected.
+But (i just discovered it today, 2014/12/29), that in 2011, a paper intitled "Performance Analysis of Modified Nonsubsampled Contourlet Transform for Image Denoising" was published in the Research Journal of Applied Science, Engineering and Technology.
+It was written by two authors from the other of the two most populated countries in the world.

 I am not sure this recent "copy-paste-publish" trend deserves as much praise as Jorge Luis Borges short story: Pierre Menard, autor del Quijote.
 The story narrates 20th century writer Pierre Ménard's efforts to truly re-create Cervantes' Don Quixote, beyond a mere translation, in the 17th century Spanish, sparking thoughts on authorship, imitation and appropriation (well, 60% of my words are similar here to the Wikipedia page ;) There are worse artifacts than copy indeed: "Mirrors and fatherhood are abominable because they multiply it [human kind] and extend it.(Les miroirs et la copulation sont abominables car ils multiplient le nombre des hommes)" (J. L. Borges).